mikrosimage/OpenDisplayCalib/README.md

 To compile ColorLib_cpp and ColorKeeper, you'll need bjam (boost-build).
 For both, customize the build file corresponding to your platform (build&#95;linux, build&#95;macOS, build&#95;windows) and launch it.

-      To run correctly, ColorKeeper need to find some directory and files, see "colorkeeper&#95;install&#95;setup" directory in ColorKeeper github arborescence.
+      To run correctly, ColorKeeper needs to find some directory and files, see "colorkeeper&#95;install&#95;setup" directory in ColorKeeper github arborescence.

   * ColorHealer (**Java**)
 To easily build ColorHealer, use [Maven](http://maven.apache.org/download.html) and run "mvn package" in ColorHealer directory.